 Some ill-informed folks think a blackjack is only effective when striking a hard target on an assailant’s body, such as the face, head, or bones that lack significant protection from muscles and other tissues.

 But this is not true: a blackjack can deliver a ferociously painful and nerve-deadening blow to large and important muscle groups.
+Here are some of the best places to aim for when using this weapon:

 This is one of the best ways to employ a blackjack in a non- or less-lethal context.
 If someone is acting aggressive, invading your personal space, or grabbing the collar of your shirt you could smash their biceps with your blackjack that you discreetly preloaded in your hand.